charlesfleche/charlesfleche.net/content/Articles/keeping-code-clean-a-simple-example/keeping-code-clean-a-simple-example.md

 It starts the same way, but quickly the code raises a few questions:

 1. `emitChange` receives an event.
 By its name `emit*`, it is supposed that it eventually emits a message
 2. `this.isHoliday` is called.
-By its name `is*`, it is supposed to be a predicate (in a few words, a [predicate](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)) is function that takes one and several values and returns a boolean).
+By its name `is*`, it is supposed to be a predicate (in a few words, a [predicate](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)) is a function that takes one and several values and returns a boolean).
 But `emitChange` does not return anything and more importantly does not call `this.$emit` at all.
 Something is weird here: we have to dig into the called functions code to understand what it going on here.
 3. looking at `isHoliday`, we see that the action (`alert` or `$emit`) are actually called here within switch cases: `isHoliday` was not a predicate after all.
 4. `preventHolidaySelect` looks like an action: the verb `prevent` let the reader thinks that this function may have a side effect.
 However, why would an action be used as a switch condition in this context ?
-Again, something is off weird, and we need to read `preventHolidaySelect` to understand what it does.
+Again, something is weird and we need to read `preventHolidaySelect` to understand what it does.
-5. Turns out `preventHolidaySelect` is query function that returns the day of the week index (1 is Monday, 2 is Tuesday, etc) from a timestamp.
+5. Turns out `preventHolidaySelect` is a query function that returns the day of the week index (1 is Monday, 2 is Tuesday, etc) from a timestamp.
 It it not an action and has no side effects.

 This code suffers from several defects, but the most important is that function names are confusing: a predicate is not predicate, an action is actually a query, an `emit*` does not emit anything.